 Q. How can you expect rents from pubs when they are closed?

 We are not asking for any rent payments from pubs while they are closed and did not send out any invoices for rent payments for the first few months’ closure unless a partner specifically requested one.

-We immediately announced that all payments are deferred and this was to allow us all to take a long-term view on how our industry as a whole could recover from the devastating blow of pub closures.
+We immediately announced that all payments were deferred and this was to allow us all to take a long-term view on how our industry as a whole could recover from the devastating blow of pub closures.

 We initially spoke directly with partners about where we could provide further financial relief for the initial 12-week closure period.
 From 11 June onwards rent is discounted by 90%, which also continues for the first four weeks of reopening.

 We will not be expecting all outstanding rent to be paid back immediately when pubs reopen, and we will work collaboratively with all our tenants to agree sustainable payment plans that reflect the current situation.

 Q. Is it fair to expect pubs to carry this burden of debt when they reopen and put them under that pressure?